stanfordmlgroup/cdr-mimic/README.md

-# AI for Healthcare: Summer 18, CDR MIMIC

-Extending CRPS on MIMIC Dataset
+# Official Repository for Countdown Regression on the MIMIC-III Dataset